The Pride and the Passion

-The Pride and the Passion is a 1957 Napoleonic-era war film in Technicolor and VistaVision from United Artists, produced and directed by Stanley Kramer, and starring Cary Grant, Frank Sinatra and Sophia Loren.
+The Pride and the Passion is a 1957 American Napoleonic-era war film in Technicolor and VistaVision from United Artists, produced and directed by Stanley Kramer, starring Cary Grant, Frank Sinatra, and Sophia Loren.
 The film co-stars Theodore Bikel and Jay Novello.

 The film's storyline concerns a British Royal Navy artillery officer who has orders to retrieve a huge siege cannon from Spain and transport it by ship to British forces.
-But first, the leader of the Spanish guerrillas wants to transport the weapon 1000 km across Spain to help in the recapture of the city of Ávila from the occupying French before he releases it to the British.
-Most of the film deals with the hardships of transporting the cannon to Ávila across rivers and over mountains, while also evading the occupying French forces that have been ordered to find it.
+First, however, the leader of the Spanish guerrillas wants to transport the weapon 1000 km across Spain to help in the recapture of the city of Ávila from the occupying French before he releases it to the British.
+Most of the film deals with the hardships of transporting the large cannon to Ávila across rivers and over mountains, while also evading the occupying French forces that have been ordered to find it.
 A sub-plot concerns the struggle for the love of the Spanish woman Juana (Loren) by the two male protagonists.

 The film story and screenplay by Edna Anhalt and Edward Anhalt are loosely based on the 1933 novel The Gun by C. S. Forester.
 Earl Felton contributed an uncredited screenplay re-write, George Antheil composed the music score, and Saul Bass designed the opening title sequence.

 The film's music score was the last important work by George Antheil, once famous as the "bad boy of music" in the 1920s.
 It is the only one of Antheil's many film scores to have been preserved on a commercial soundtrack recording.